 Assembly Bill 275 proposes amendments to several sections of the Wisconsin statutes concerning the challenges to the validity of administrative rules.
 The bill stipulates that if a court declares an administrative rule invalid, it must award reasonable attorney fees and costs to the party asserting the invalidity.
-This provision is included in the amended language of section 227.40 (4) (a), which outlines the conditions under which a court can invalidate a rule or guidance document.
+This provision is included in the amendment to section 227.40 (4) (a), which outlines the conditions under which a court must declare a rule or guidance document invalid.

-Additionally, the bill modifies sections 20.865 (1) (a), (g), and (q) to include specific references to costs associated with legal expenses and judgments related to the challenges of administrative rules.
-The amendments ensure that the costs awarded for challenges to the validity of rules are covered under the appropriate appropriations.
-The bill is designed to enhance accountability in administrative rule-making by providing a financial incentive for parties to challenge potentially invalid rules.
+Additionally, the bill amends sections 20.865 (1) (a), (g), and (q) to include references to costs associated with challenges to the validity of rules under section 227.40.
+These amendments ensure that legal expenses related to such challenges are covered under the appropriate appropriations.
+The bill aims to enhance accountability in administrative rule-making by providing a financial incentive for parties to challenge potentially invalid rules.
+The changes will take effect for actions for declaratory judgment commenced on the effective date of the bill.

 Statutes affected: Bill Text: 20.865(1)(a), 20.865, 20.865(1)(g), 20.865(1)(q), 227.40(4)(a), 227.40